StellaPetronio/Accountable-HotStuff/README.rst

 Accountable HotStuff
 --------------------
+To achieve the accountability of the HotStuff protocol, the ``consensus.h``, ``consensus.cpp``, ``hotstuff.h`` and ``hotstuff.cpp`` scripts present some additional methods and structures with respect to the original version, listed in the following.

-We created two new structure ChainCommitted and Proof in the ``consensus.h`` script.
+-The two new structures ChainCommitted and Proof have been declared and defined in the ``consensus.h`` script.
+-